amadejpapez/ApplSec/README.md

 </b>
 <br>

-## 🤖 How does the bot work?
+## 🤖 What does the bot do?
-When executed, it creates a current day format and searches for it on the [Apple security updates](https://support.apple.com/en-us/HT201222) page.
+Firstly, it creates a current day format and searches for it on the [Apple security updates](https://support.apple.com/en-us/HT201222) page.
 If a new update is released, it grabs that whole row from the page and saves it.
-All new rows are then sent to the function which grabs the release notes link if there is one, and grabs all the data from the link.
+All new rows are then sent to the function which grabs the release notes link if there is one, and grabs all the data from that link.
 From release notes page it grabs the title, counts how many security fixes there are, checks for any zero-day fixes, and adds an emoji depending on the part that got the update.
 If the update has no release notes, it just grabs the title from the row and saves it.
 When all data is gathered, it tweets that new updates were released today with the number of security fixes in them.
 If there is a new iOS update, it gathers all the parts and tweets five parts with the most security bugs fixed.
 Each time the bot also takes last 20 release notes, checks if Apple added any new entries, or updated any previous ones and tweets all the changes.

 In version 8.0 the bot was extended to Apple's web server security.
 On the first day of the month bot checks the [Apple web server notifications](https://support.apple.com/en-us/HT201536) page, counts how many issues Apple fixed in the previous month, how many of those were on _apple.com_, and how many of those on _icloud.com_.